MINGLE: Mixture of Null-Space Gated Low-Rank Experts for Test-Time Continual Model Merging: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and Models.} Following \cite{tang2025merging}, we evaluate our method on a diverse set of image classification tasks using CLIP-ViT models \cite{radford2021learning} as the backbone.
-Three task groups comprising 8, 14, and 20 tasks are considered to assess scalability.
-Specifically, we use ViT-B/32, ViT-B/16, and ViT-L/14 models, each fine-tuned on up to 20 downstream tasks.
-All resulting model checkpoints are publicly available via FusionBench \cite{tangFusionBenchComprehensiveBenchmark2024}.
-To evaluate robustness to task order, we repeat experiments over 10 random permutations using seeds ranging from 42 to 51.
-To enable comparison with conventional continual learning methods, we adopt the Multi-domain Task-Incremental Learning (MTIL) benchmark \cite{zheng2023preventing}, where eleven tasks are presented in alphabetical order.
+\textbf{Datasets and Models.}\; Following \cite{tang2025merging}, we evaluate on image-classification tasks with CLIP-ViT backbones \cite{radford2021learning}.
+We consider 8, 14, and 20-task groups using ViT-B/32, ViT-B/16, and ViT-L/14 models, each fine-tuned on up to 20 downstream tasks, with checkpoints from FusionBench \cite{tangFusionBenchComprehensiveBenchmark2024}.
+To assess order sensitivity, we repeat experiments over 10 random seeds (42–51).
+For comparison with conventional CL, we use the Multi-domain Task-Incremental Learning (MTIL) benchmark \cite{zheng2023preventing} with eleven vision tasks.
+Beyond vision, we evaluate on eight GLUE language tasks \citep{wang2019glue} with a Flan-T5-base backbone \citep{chung2024scaling}.

-\textbf{Implementation Details.} We insert low-rank experts into the linear layers of the CLIP vision encoder.
-Two variants are considered: a full setup that modifies all attention and MLP linear layers, and a lightweight alternative applied only to \texttt{attn.qkv} and \texttt{mlp.fc1}.
-Unless stated otherwise, we adopt the full configuration.
-Each expert has rank $r=64$.
-The null-space constraint uses a subspace dimension \(k = 3\), with relaxation coefficients \(\gamma = 1\) and \(\beta = 0.99\).
-For each task, the merged model is adapted over 50 iterations using the Adam optimizer with a learning rate of 1e\textminus4 and a batch size of 16.
-We draw 5 unlabeled test data per class, with no access to data from previous tasks.
+\textbf{Implementation Details.}\; We insert low-rank experts into the CLIP vision encoder.
+Two variants are used: a full setup modifying all attention and MLP layers, and a lightweight one on \texttt{attn.qkv} and \texttt{mlp.fc1}.
+All experiments share a single set of \emph{global} hyper-parameters across models and task orders.
+Each expert has rank $r=64$; the null-space constraint uses $k=3$, $\gamma=1$, and $\beta=0.99$.
+Adaptation runs for 50 iterations with Adam (lr $1\text{e-4}$, batch size 16).
+For vision tasks we use 5 unlabeled samples per class, and for NLP tasks 100 in total, all without access to prior-task data.